TimPut/hSlew/README.md

 hSlew take a path to a config file as it's only arguement.
 There is a sample config in './test'.
 It outputs one solution to the design constraints per line on stdout; I recommend piping the output into a log file.
-Nota bene: no validation is currently done on the config file, so if you enter unsatisfiable constraints such as minModule >= maxModule, hSlew may enter an infinite loop; if this happens CTRL-C to kill the process before reviewing the config and retrying.q
+Note: no validation is currently done on the config file, so if you enter unsatisfiable constraints such as minModule >= maxModule, hSlew may enter an infinite loop; if this happens CTRL-C to kill the process before reviewing the config and retrying.q